r35382/bnflite/README.md

 BNF (Backus–Naur form) specificates rules of a context-free grammar.
 Each computer language should have a complete BNF syntactic specification.
 Formal BNF term is called "production rule".
-Each rule except "terminal" is a conjunction of a series of of more concrete rules or terminals:
+Each rule except "terminal" is a conjunction of a series of more concrete rules or terminals:

 `production_rule ::= <rule_1>...<rule_n> | <rule_n_1>...<rule_m>;`